5 Cash Flow Tips For Retailers In October

 Revisit Your Annual Budget

-An examination of your current budget and a revision based on actual results will give you a more realistic snapshot of the coming months.
-If you are overbought, don’t hope it will all sell – figure out promotions so you are lean in January.
-For better or worse, you will be able to plan your cash flow accordingly.
+Examining your current budget and a revision based on actual results will give you a more realistic snapshot of the coming months.
+If you are overbought, don't hope it will all sell - figure out promotions so you are lean in January.
+For better or worse, you can plan your revenue and expenses accordingly.
 You can scale back if you anticipate lower revenues or expand your product line if you are having a great year.
-Either way, your business will be better prepared to accurately serve your customers.
+Either way, your business will be better prepared to serve your customers accurately.

 Invest in Tax Planning

 The tax guy always comes at the worst time.
-Now is the time to face the issue in a straightforward manner.
+Now is the time to face the issue straightforwardly.

 Simply knowing your potential liability is half the battle.
-It is especially important to be proactive about these matters and reserve the proper amount of funds as the I.R.S. has the power to shut you down if you fail to meet your obligations.
-And whatever you you must pay your quarterlies on time!
+It is imperative to be proactive about these matters and reserve the proper amount of funds, as the IRS can shut you down if you fail to meet your obligations.
+And whatever you do, you must pay your quarterlies on time!

 Take Advantage of Vendor Discounts